hackle/blogger/src/raw/about.md

 An brief introduction to problem solving with parsers when regular expressions get stretched.

-## Off on the right foot with React and TypeScript
+## React and TypeScript Thinker-Doers

-A full-day workshop to get you started properly and strongly with React and TypeScript, with a bias towards first-principle thinking.
+A series of 8 workshops to get you started properly and strongly with React and TypeScript, with a bias towards first-principle thinking.

-### A few things about unit testing
-Thinking about unit testing from first principle - and brace for the findings!
+## TypeScript Power-users
+A series of 4 workshops focussing on coding in functional style TypeScript.

-### Immutability for free! (use lens in TypeScript for the win)
+## Immutability for free! (use lens in TypeScript for the win)
 We look at the concept and implementation of lens, and see how it can be used in day-to-day scenarios for fun and profit.

-### You are but one key word away from functional programming
-An easy and practical way to get everyday Object-Oriented programmers into functional programming.
-No joke!
-You'll get it.